NAR Settlement

 Seller Participation:

-Sellers can still offer compensation to the buyer's agent, though commission rates will no longer be listed on Multiple Listing Services.
-Many sellers may opt to offer compensation through concessions.
+Sellers can legally pay buyers compensation, though commission rates will no longer be published on the Listing agreement or the Multiple Listing Services.
+Many sellers may still opt to pay buyers compensation with negotiation in the purchase contract.

 Buyer Obligations:

-If a seller does not offer compensation, the buyer is obligated under the agreement to pay the agreed amount to purchase the home.
+If a seller does not agree to pay compensation, the buyer is obligated under their agreement with their agent to pay the agreed amount to purchase the home.

 VA and FHA Loans: